 How Much Does Blepharoplasty Cost?

 The cost of eyelid surgery in Charlotte, NC varies depending on whether the procedure is being performed on the upper eyelid, lower eyelid, or both.
 Following your consultation we will present a procedure estimate.
-Insurance companies do not cover cosmetic procedures, although a blepharoplasty performed for the purpose of improving vision might be partially covered by insurance.
+Insurance companies do not cover cosmetic procedures.

 Patients may opt to pair this surgery with other facial rejuvenation procedures, including a facelift and/or brow lift to optimize outcomes and limit recovery.